RNCDev/waypoint-coop/support-docs/1_Permission_Delegation_Schema.md

 ## View-Only Access Implementation

-**Implementation**: `canViewData` flag added to `PublishingRight` model.
+**Implementation**: `canViewData` flag on the unified `AccessGrant` model.

 **Use Cases**:

-1. **Organization Managing Subscriptions** - Manages subscriber universe and delegation rights
+1. **Delegate Managing Subscriptions** - Manages subscriber universe and delegation rights
-   - Configuration: `canManageSubscriptions=true, canApproveDelegations=true, canViewData=false`
+   - Configuration: `canPublish=true, canManageSubscriptions=true, canApproveDelegations=true, canViewData=false`
-   - Result: Can manage subscriptions and approve delegations, but cannot view actual data envelopes
+   - Result: Can manage subscriptions and approve grants, but cannot view actual data envelopes
    - Rationale: Manages access control but doesn't need to see the data itself

-2. **Organization with View-Only Access** - Needs to audit/review data
+2. **Delegate with View-Only Access** - Needs to audit/review data
-   - Configuration: `canViewData=true` (no other flags)
+   - Configuration: `canViewData=true` (no publishing or management flags)
    - Result: Can view all data envelopes for auditing, but cannot publish or manage subscriptions
    - Rationale: Needs read-only access to verify data integrity

-3. **Organization Publishing Data** - Publishes data
+3. **Delegate Publishing Data** - Publishes data
-   - Configuration: `canViewData=true` (default)
+   - Configuration: `canPublish=true, canViewData=true` (typical GP Grant)
    - Result: Can publish and view data they publish
    - Rationale: Needs to see what they've published

 **How It Works**:
-- `canViewData` defaults to `true` for backward compatibility
+- `canViewData` defaults to `true` for typical grants
-- Organizations with Publishing Rights can only view envelopes for assets where they have `PublishingRight` with `canViewData=true`
+- Delegates can only view envelopes for assets where they have an `AccessGrant` with `canViewData=true`
-- Asset Managers can grant granular permissions by setting appropriate flags
+- Asset Managers can grant granular permissions by setting appropriate capability flags

-**Limited Partner Delegation for Subscription Management**:
+**Limited Partner Grants for Subscription Management**:
-- Limited Partners can delegate subscription management rights to portfolio managers
+- Limited Partners can grant subscription management rights to portfolio managers
-- Portfolio managers can accept/request subscriptions on behalf of the subscriber
+- Portfolio managers can accept/request subscriptions on behalf of the LP
-- Delegation requires subscriber approval (similar to view-access delegations)
+- LP Grants may require GP approval if the asset requires it
-- This allows portfolio managers to handle subscription workflows without the subscriber being directly involved
+- This allows portfolio managers to handle subscription workflows without the LP being directly involved

 ---